89luca89/distrobox/docs/README.md

 `curl -s https://raw.githubusercontent.com/89luca89/distrobox/main/uninstall | sh -s -- -p ~/.local/bin`

-Else you can clone the project using `git clone` or using the latest release [HERE](https://github.com/89luca89/distrobox/releases/latest).
+Else if cloned the project using `git clone` or using the latest archive release from [HERE](https://github.com/89luca89/distrobox/releases/latest),

-Enter the directory and run `./uninstall`, by default it will assume the install directory was `/usr/local/bin`, you can specify another directory if needed with `./uninstall -p ~/.local/bin`
+enter the directory and run `./uninstall`, by default it will assume the install directory was `/usr/local/bin`, you can specify another directory if needed with `./uninstall -p ~/.local/bin`

 ---